fshost/mashdraggin-colorpicker/README.md

     }
 });
 ```
-to work with color-stops (gradients)
+to work with color-stops (gradients) and alpha-channel using rgba colors
 ```javascript
 $('#someDiv').colorpicker({
     format: 'rgba',